Marion Correctional Institution (Ohio): 2014

-TEDxMarionCorrectional
+TEDxMarion Correctional

-Marion Correctional Institution has stood as a unique platform for thought-provoking discourse through its hosting of TEDx events, featuring notable speakers including Piper Kerman.
-Kerman, renowned for her memoir "Orange Is the New Black," shared insights into the experiences and challenges of those incarcerated, advocating for criminal justice reform.

-These TEDx events have covered a diverse array of topics, fostering discussions that transcend prison walls.
-Talks such as Refolding the Box?" by Dan Royston delved into reimagining incarceration approaches, suggesting that reshaping the system itself could lead to more effective rehabilitation.
-Meanwhile, Tim Smith's "Mentor Madness; Loss, Gain, and Other Irritating Realities" explored the dynamics of mentorship within correctional facilities, shedding light on the positive impact it can bring to both mentors and mentees.
+Marion Correctional Institution has hosted TEDx events, featuring speakers including Piper Kerman, known for her memoir "Orange Is the New Black," who shared insights into the experiences and challenges of those incarcerated, advocating for criminal justice reform.
+These TEDx events included talks such as "Refolding the Box?" by Dan Royston, who suggested that reshaping the carceral system could lead to more effective rehabilitation, and Tim Smith's "Mentor Madness; Loss, Gain, and Other Irritating Realities" explored the dynamics of mentorship within correctional facilities.

-"Demale Rogers-Bey's "P.E.A.C.E." emphasized the significance of Positive Energy Always Creates Elevation, highlighting the transformative potential of cultivating positivity within the prison environment.
-Additionally, Iggy's talk, "Why Teach Technology in Prison?" addressed the importance of imparting technological skills to inmates, not only for employment prospects but also for personal growth and empowerment.

-"Adam Wetterhan's "Why Philosophy?" engaged with the relevance of philosophy in correctional settings, showcasing its capacity to foster critical thinking, ethical reasoning, and self-discovery.
-Furthermore, Clifford Dale Rose Jr.'s talk on "Harry Haller's Wolf" likely explored the symbolism and themes from Hermann Hesse's novel "Steppenwolf," drawing parallels between literary concepts and incarcerated individuals' personal struggles.

-Finally, Stephen Johnson Grove's "Avoiding the BoX, Banning the Box, Reframing the BoX" tackled the pressing issue of solitary confinement.
-His talk proposed different strategies to address this issue, suggesting avoidance, banning, or reframing the practice to align with a more humane and rehabilitative approach.

 2015

 Inmates hack computers

 In 2015, suspicious activities related to the recycling program were noticed.
 Computers were discovered hidden in the ceiling of the prison.
 These computers were connected to the prison's network, giving unauthorized access to inmates.
-They used this access for various purposes, including applying for credit cards using stolen identities.
-The scheme involved passing through multiple layers, from the prison to a community nonprofit and then to banks.
+Inmates used the computers for various purposes, including applying for credit cards using stolen identities.
+This scheme involved communication from the prison to a community nonprofit and then to banks.

-Adam Johnston, one of the inmates, was at the center of this scheme.
-He had technical expertise and managed to access the prison's network.
-He stole inmate information and engaged in credit card fraud.
-The investigation revealed that he even had software tools for hacking and remote access.
+Adam Johnston, one of the inmates who was at the center of this scheme, had technical expertise and managed to access the prison's network.
+He stole inmate information and engaged in credit-card fraud.

-Investigators interviewed Johnston and eventually gained his confession, detailing how he had hidden the computers and accessed the network.
-The prison staff's negligence and lack of security measures contributed to the success of this scheme.
-The incident exposed the challenges of implementing and securing technology in a prison environment.